 Should teenage girls be allowed to get birth control without the permission of their parents?

 Teens should not be required to obtain parental consent in order to receive birth control.
-This topic addresses religious beliefs and communication issues that exist between parents and teens.
-Despite the fact that the times are changing, one fact has remained true.
+Despite the fact that the times are changing, one point has remained true.
 Determined teenagers will continue to circumvent parental restrictions.
 There are several reasons why they should be granted full access to various contraceptives without their parents' permission.

 Teenagers have legitimate reasons to fear damaging reactions from parents.
 Some are made to feel as if they are filthy, whorish, sinful and hell bound.
 Many teenagers cannot suppress the feelings and urges they have.
 Because rejection can be hurtful, teenagers need to have access to every available resource.
 This reason follows the first, which was that sexually motivated teens will find a way to take that orgasmic plunge.